imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/appendix/using-ethoffline-to-sign-ethereum-transactions-on-an-offline-computer.md

 12. Click Sign Transaction, scan the QR code prompted with the EthScanner app.

 13. On the EthScanner app, click “Broadcast Transaction to Mainnet”.

+**Note**: EthOffline is not compliant with EIP155.
+This means that if you have both ETH and ETC (or any other fork of Ethereum), then your funds may be vulnerable to a "replay attack".
+Please use another tool for now, until this is resolved.